BioComputingUP/OSAI_ecosystem/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15391273.svg)](https://doi.org/10.5281/zenodo.15391273)

 Welcome to the Open and Sustainable AI (OSAI) Ecosystem Components list!
-This repository hosts a community-curated list of AI relevant components useful in AI research to help make developed models and datasets more FAIR, Open and environmentally Sustainable.
+This repository hosts a community-curated list of AI relevant components useful in AI research to help make developed models and datasets more FAIR, Open and resultingly Environmentally Sustainable.

 Our goal is to provide a centrally ciurated list for discovering relevant AI resources such as tools, regsistries, best practice frameworks, which we have mapped to the OSAI Recommendations.
 We understand the OSAI Recommendations may not be in use by all organisations but the ecocystem components may be of great value.
 Therefore, this listis intended for researchers, developers, policymakers, educators, students, and anyone interested in the field of Open and Sustainable AI to reuse them for their own resources as needed such as through remapping the components or other modes of repurposing.